HSF/hsf.github.io/get_involved.md

 ## Meetings

-See the Events listing on this site for information on HSF meetings, workshops, etc. Meetings use CERN Indico for agenda pages.
-The pages are open to the world, no CERN account needed.
-So is Vidyo, the conference system we use.
-Connection info is on the Indico pages.
+See the Events listing on this site for information on HSF meetings, workshops, etc. Meetings use the [CERN Indico system](http://indico.cern.ch/category/5816/) for agenda pages.
+The agenda pages are open to the world, and no CERN account needed.
+The Vidyo video conferencing system is used for all HSF meetings and anyone can participate in the meetings from any internet-connected location.
+Connection information for each specific Vidyo meeting is on the corresponding Indico meeting agenda page.
+Vidyo has a web-browser interface, or alternatively one can [download the Vidyo desktop client (standalone application)](http://information-technology.web.cern.ch/services/fe/howto/users-install-vidyo-desktop-client).
 However should you need to upload material to the agenda, a CERN account is needed.
 CERN provides lightweight accounts to non CERN affiliated people when needed.
 See <https://account.cern.ch/account/Externals/>